antonshwab/oop-workshop/ts/README.md

     2.  add new service from outside
     3. Add DI tests
     4.  make CLI interface
-    5.  maybe make conversion to IForecastResponse from other services's response formats
+    5.  <del>make conversion to general IForecastResponse from other services's response formats</del>
+        remove IForecastResponse, use json string or any. weather.getForecast("asdf", "servicename") -&#x2014;> json string
+        because different services may have different formats
+    6.  use defferent weather services